 Executive Director, BeLonG To

-Since the Orlando massacre there has been a bizarre debate on media about whether this attack was an act of terrorism or a hate crime.
-Of course lesbian, gay, bisexual and transgender people don’t own this tragedy, but we do have a heightened sensitivity to it.
+Since the Orlando massacre there has been a bizarre debate on media.
+This debate revolves around about whether this attack was an act of terrorism or a hate crime.
+Of course lesbian, gay, bisexual and transgender people don’t own this tragedy.
+But we do have a heightened sensitivity to it.
 It was a direct attack on the LGBT+ community, in the U.S. and globally.
 I don’t have to have been to the Pulse nightclub to grieve the lives lost.
-This was a mass killing of people in a gay club and gay clubs transcend the local and national cultures and are an institution for an international family of LGBT+ people.
+This was a mass killing of people in a gay club.
+Gay clubs transcend the local and national cultures and are an institution for an international family of LGBT+ people.
 An act of extreme homophobic violence like this hurts all the whole community.

 Talk to your bereaved loved ones today, call up your gay friends and family and ask if they’re ok, because more than likely they are feeling this grief a little more acutely than most.
 And if you or they need more help, reach out to the National LGBT Helpline on www.lgbt.ie or 1890 929 539.